alexcoca/robust-dst-v2/README.md

 ### D3ST Format

-SGD and MultiWOZ datasets should be first preprocessed into a dataset-agnostic format, which follows the baseline D3ST format and contains the necessary metadata.
+SGD dataset should be first preprocessed into a dataset-agnostic format, which follows the baseline D3ST format and contains the necessary metadata.

-Preprocess SGD dataset using
+If intending to evaluate on SGD-X, preprocess SGD dataset using
 ```bash
 python -m scripts.preprocess_d3st_sgd \
   -d data/raw/original/ \